-- 78. Merchants will be responsible for sweeping the sidewalk immediately in front of their establishment, will pick up and properly dispose of all litter into the proper receptacle, and will avoid sweeping litter into the street (as the street sweeper may already have made their rounds). - 79.
-Merchants will avoid placing their business accumulated daily refuse into street-side, public CBJ refuse containers.
-They should secure their own agreement with Waste Management and dispose of their business refuse via their own contracted container service.
+83. Merchants will be responsible for sweeping the sidewalk immediately in front of their establishment, will pick up and properly dispose of all litter into the proper receptacle, and will avoid sweeping litter into the street (as the street sweeper may already have made their rounds).

-- 80. Merchants and their employees will avoid handing out flyers or leaflets outside of their place of business. - 81.
-Merchants and their employees will not engage in sidewalk hawking or any other disruptive or aggressive physical behavior in order to get potential customers into their place of business. - 82.
-Merchants and their employees who may smoke on the sidewalk in front of their businesses agree to utilize the proper receptacles for disposing of cigarette butts. - 83.
-Merchants will avoid displaying misleading signage or advertising and agree not to post stickers or signage in their windows indicating "cruise ship preferred or guaranteed shopping venue." - 84.
-Merchants and their employees will at all times agree to practice good standard business ethics by not disparaging or making negative comments concerning other businesses. - 85.
-Merchants and their employees will strive to be good ambassadors of the community with knowledge of the locations of public amenities such as post office, bus stops, museums, restrooms, and government buildings. - 86.
+- 84. Merchants will refrain from placing merchandise and signage on the city-owned/public sidewalks and will leave adequate space between items for sale and the public sidewalk so that customers examining the merchandise are not blocking the sidewalk. - 85.
+Merchants will not place their business' accumulated daily refuse into street-side, public CBJ refuse containers.
+They should secure their own agreement with a contracted container service. - 86.
+Merchants and their employees will avoid handing out flyers or leaflets outside of their place of business. - 87.
+Merchants and their employees will not engage in sidewalk hawking or any other disruptive or aggressive physical behavior in order to get potential customers into their place of business. - 88.
+Merchants and their employees who may smoke on the sidewalk in front of their businesses agree to utilize the proper receptacles for disposing of cigarette butts. - 89.
+Merchants will avoid displaying misleading signage or advertising and agree not to post stickers or signage in their windows indicating "cruise ship preferred or guaranteed shopping venue." - 90.
+Merchants and their employees will at all times agree to practice good standard business ethics by not disparaging or making negative comments concerning other businesses. - 91.
+Merchants and their employees will strive to be good ambassadors of the community with knowledge of the locations of public amenities such as post office, bus stops, museums, restrooms, and government buildings. - 92.
 Merchants will avoid boarding up or taping brown paper or newspaper to their windows when closing in the off-season.
-Merchants are encouraged to utilize some sort of economical and decorative paper (wrapping paper, etc) in an attempt to "brighten up the look" of a business closed for the winter. - 87.
+Merchants are encouraged to utilize some sort of economical and decorative paper (wrapping paper, etc) in an attempt to "brighten up the look" of a business closed for the winter. - 93.
 Merchants should follow the CBJ Historic District requirements to the best of their ability and consider where possible and economical, keeping display windows lit (LED lighting) and/or their outside awning lights on or on motion sensors in order to keep windows and sidewalks lit after dark to promote safety and a welcoming feel to downtown during the winter months.